 Tipsy Banjaran – High on Travel Dope

 This is how she likes to call herself and that defines her kickass and stunning persona.
 She is a Freelance Visual Designer, living in Mcleodganj for a while.
 She left her job 5 years back for Travelling.
 She loves trekking, exploring off-beat places mostly on a budget.
-Read her beautiful experience of solo traveling.
+Read her beautiful experience of solo travelling.

 “I went off to Kalpa this year for the first time as Solo, to celebrate my birthday and to enjoy the first snowfall experience.
 Travelling with family and friends is great but travelling solo turned out to be the most thrilling experience.
 I started my journey from Mcleodganj and surprisingly I met the helpful people on the way who helped me in my first solo journey showing the sweetest side of the world to me.
-Solo traveling is indeed an amazing experience.
+Solo travelling is indeed an amazing experience.
 Solo travelling gives you the benefit of making the last moment decisions and doing things at your own pace, and I always love slow travel that gives me the freedom to be at a place as long as I wish to.

 Before leaving home for Solo trip, you always have dicey thoughts of being unsafe or facing the uncalled experiences.
 But once you leave, there’s no looking back.
 It’s more like a dope; you get addicted to the high it gives you.
 Moreover, you also get to meet lots of people.
 Once you are out all alone, you’ll see that your vibes start working and you’ll only meet or ask for help to generous people.
 Somehow, all the negative ones stay away, which give you more confidence for Solo Travel.”
-Read more about her journey in her blog.
+Read more about her journey on her blog.

 Pratima Sharma – The Girl in Orange